How Cleaning Your Ducts Helps Prevent The Coronavirus

-One of the most important parts of an HVAC system is the duct.
+One of the most important parts of an HVAC system is the air duct.
 It is a simple part that rarely breakdowns but which serves a very crucial purpose in the system.
 Besides, they can prove unhealthy to your body too if not appropriately maintained.
-Below is an illustration of the importance of cleaning the duct and how to go about it.
+Below is an illustration of the importance of duct cleaning and how to go about it.

 There are four particular groups (although all people could benefit) that need the best possible air quality in the home:

 - Infants to 16-years-old

 - Adults, age 60 plus

 - No age restriction – immune-compromised individuals, pregnant women, and persons with chronic respiratory disorders, and those recovering from surgical procedures or illness